Decorrelative Network Architecture for Robust Electrocardiogram Classification: Introduction

 \section{Introduction}

-The exponential increase in high-dimensional patient datasets and constant demand for personalized healthcare justify the urgent need for artificial intelligence (AI) in medicine.
-For example, electrocardiograms (ECG), previously reserved to in-patient observation, are potentially available in smart or implantable devices.
-Such technology has the capacity to improve preventative healthcare by continuously monitoring for signs of heart diseases, even alerting medical services to emergency situations before they occur.
-While big data can be leveraged in this situation, it is infeasible to have human clinicians analyze these signals in real-time, making AI a natural solution to this problem \cite{ebrahimi_review_2020, murat_application_2020, xiao_2022, hong_2020}.
+The exponential increase of high-dimensional patient datasets and constant demand for personalized healthcare justify the urgent need for artificial intelligence (AI) in medicine.
+As an excellent example, electrocardiograms (ECG) are commonly used for inpatient monitoring of cardiac conditions, and are now available in smart or implantable devices.
+While the proper application of continuous ECG monitoring requires further clinical investigation, large scale collection and analysis of ECG, in either inpatient or outpatient populations, has the potential to improve healthcare by monitoring for signs of heart problems or alerting medical services to emergency situations.
+Deeper analysis of numerous samples is necessary to extract more healthcare-relevant information hidden in these signals.
+Big data can be leveraged in this instance, but it is infeasible for human clinicians to individually analyze all these recordings, making AI a natural solution to this problem \cite{murat_application_2020, xiao_2022, hong_2020}.

-To this end, many researchers have applied deep learning to ECG classification.
-The 2017 PhysioNet Challenge is a milestone in this field, where deep neural networks (DNNs) were trained to classify atrial fibrillation from single-lead ECG signals \cite{clifford_af_2017}.
-The top-scoring models can often achieve high classification accuracies on test data, but their interpretability and robustness are a major concern \cite{goodfellow_towards_2018}.
-Chief among these concerns is the existence of adversarial attacks, which have been demonstrated both in machine learning broadly and healthcare tasks specifically.
-As misdiagnosis can cause serious harm, recognizing conditions where a system cannot perform well is crucial \cite{elul_2021}.
+For this purpose, many researchers applied deep learning to ECG classification.
+The 2017 PhysioNet Challenge is a milestone in this field, where deep neural networks (DNNs) were trained to classify atrial fibrillation from single-lead ECG \cite{clifford_af_2017}.
+Similarly, the 2018 China Physiological Signal Challenge (CPSC 2018) observed classification of several rhythm abnormalities from 12-lead ECG \cite{china_2018_data}.
+Top-scoring models can often achieve high classification accuracies on test data, but their interpretability and robustness are major concerns \cite{goodfellow_towards_2018}.
+Chief among these concerns are adversarial attacks, which have been demonstrated both in machine learning broadly and specific healthcare tasks.